 - Increasing sperm health – its antioxidant effect can help to stave off free radical damage that can make conception impossible

-- Increase sperm motility – sperm that does not have the energy to swim to its destination can not fertilize an egg
+- Increase sperm motility – sperm that does not have the energy to swim to its destination cannot fertilize an egg

-- Prevent abnormal sperm cells from regenerating – the way a sperm is produced can have a big impact on its ability to fertilize an egg.
-Improperly formed sperm are less likely to be able to make the long journey to the awaiting egg (ova).
+- Prevent abnormal sperm cells from regenerating – the way a sperm cell is produced can have a big impact on its ability to fertilize an egg.
+Improperly formed sperm are less likely to be able to make the long journey to the awaiting egg (ovum).
 Should an unhealthy sperm make it to the fertilization stage, the resulting pregnancy may end in miscarriage.

 - Increase overall energy – this can give the man more stamina for lovemaking

 When it comes to figuring out how much L-Carnitine to take, every person is different, as are their individual needs.
 While the average suggested daily amount is 500 mg a day, each person should consider their own unique biochemistry when determining a safe and effective dose of this or any nutritional supplement.* In addition, L-Carnitine has been shown to work synergistically with CoQ10 to promote cellular health and fertility longevity.
 To learn the benefits of CoQ10 supplementation for sperm health click here…

 For couples who are finding it difficult to conceive a baby, it is going to be helpful to look at every avenue of their fertility health; this includes the male partner’s sperm health, energy levels, and libido.
 L-Carnitine is an important nutrient for men to support their energy, stamina, and sperm health.
 We find it to be a very helpful supplement for men to increase the chances of a pregnancy, regardless if other fertility issues are present or not.